makrai/notes/purkayashta2304-romanization.md

   * We adopt the better-performing MAD-X 2.0 setup (Pfeiffer+ 2021) where
     * the adapters in the last Transformer layer are dropped at inference

+# 3 Experiments and Results

 ## 3.2 Results and Discussion

-### UROMAN versus Other Transliterators and Transliteration Strategies.
-In
+### UROMAN versus Other Transliterators and Transliteration Strategies

 * transliteration options using the TransLA + INV setup as the most efficient scenario.
 First, we compare UROMAN with